Employee Onboarding Plan: Complete Guide for Small Businesses

 What is new employee onboarding?

 New employee onboarding is the process of integrating a new hire into your organization.
-It includes administrative tasks like paperwork and system setup, but more importantly covers training, goal-setting, and helping them build relationships with colleagues.
-Effective onboarding transforms someone from a new hire into a productive team member.
+It starts when they accept your offer and continues until they reach full productivity - typically 90 days at minimum and up to 12 months for complex roles.
+Onboarding includes administrative tasks like paperwork and system setup, but more importantly covers training, goal-setting, and helping new hires build the relationships they need to succeed in their specific role.

 How long should onboarding take?

 At minimum, onboarding should last 90 days.
-Research shows the ideal duration is 6-12 months for most roles.
-The first 90 days cover the basics, while the following months focus on deeper integration, advanced training, and career development.
-Most companies end onboarding too early.
+Research shows the ideal duration is 6 to 12 months for most roles.
+The first 90 days cover the basics: compliance, orientation, initial training, and first contributions.
+The following months focus on deeper integration, advanced skill development, and career growth conversations.
+Most companies end onboarding too early - typically after the first week - and then wonder why new hires take so long to reach full productivity.

 What are the 4 phases of onboarding?

-The four phases are: (1) Pre-boarding, from accepted offer to Day 1, covering paperwork and logistics; (2) Orientation, the first week focused on introductions and basics; (3) Training, weeks 2-8 focused on role-specific skills; and (4) Integration, months 2-3+ focused on independence and performance.
+The four phases are: (1) Pre-boarding, from accepted offer to Day 1, covering paperwork, equipment, and welcome communication; (2) Orientation, the first week focused on introductions, systems access, and culture basics; (3) Training, weeks 2 through 8 focused on role-specific skills, tools, and initial projects; and (4) Integration, months 2 through 3 and beyond focused on independence, measurable contributions, and long-term goal setting.

 What is the difference between onboarding and orientation?

-Orientation is a one-time event, usually on Day 1, covering administrative basics like paperwork, policies, and introductions.
+Orientation is a one-time event, usually on Day 1 or during the first week, covering administrative basics like paperwork, policies, and introductions.
 Onboarding is an ongoing process lasting months that includes orientation but extends to training, goal-setting, culture integration, and relationship building.
-Orientation tells them where the bathroom is; onboarding helps them succeed in their role.
+Orientation tells new hires where to find things; onboarding helps them succeed in their role.
+Most small businesses stop at orientation and are surprised when new hires struggle.

 What should be included in an onboarding plan?

-A complete onboarding plan includes: pre-boarding tasks and communication, Day 1 schedule and welcome activities, first week training agenda, 30-60-90 day goals, scheduled check-ins with manager, buddy or mentor assignment, compliance and paperwork requirements, and success metrics.
-The specific content varies by role.
+A complete onboarding plan includes: pre-boarding tasks and welcome communication, Day 1 schedule and welcome activities, first week training agenda with breaks built in, written 30-60-90 day goals reviewed with the new hire, scheduled check-ins with the manager (daily in week one, then weekly), a buddy or mentor assignment, compliance and paperwork completion timeline, and success metrics to track progress.
+The specific content varies by role, but these elements apply to nearly every position.

 Who is responsible for onboarding?